-A cherry on top isn’t just for sundaes: we’re using the fruit to dress savory pork chops in this recipe.
+A cherry on top isn’t just for sundaes; we’re using the fruit to dress savory pork chops in this recipe.
 You’ll be making a pan sauce that features both dried cherries and cherry jam for double the fruity fun.
-Make sure to get a little of it on the couscous salad—that sweetness is the perfect complement to the tartness of the lemons and tomatoes.
+Make sure to get a little of it on the couscous salad—that sweetness is the perfect complement to the tartness of the lemon and tomatoes that get mixed in.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.